BitSwapper/RightClick-Volume/README.md

-Enjoy fast access to application-specific volume controls directly from your taskbar.
-With a simple Hotkey + Right-click on any active application, or taskbar icon, you can instantly adjust volume levels without interrupting your workflow.
+Enjoy fast access to application-specific volume controls.
+With a simple Hotkey + Right-click on any active window, or taskbar icon, you can instantly adjust volume levels without interrupting your workflow.

 ![image](https://github.com/user-attachments/assets/50c06122-d0f6-40c5-b73b-e25239e5f4b2)